rimehi/NPBayes_fMRI/NPBayes_fMRI_Mac/for_redistribution_files_only/readme.txt

         NOTE: The environment variable syntax utilizes forward slashes (/), delimited by colons (:).
-        NOTE: When deploying standalone applications, it is possible to run the shell script file run_NPBayes.sh instead of setting environment variables.
+        NOTE: When deploying standalone applications, it is possible to run the shell script file run_NPBayes_fMRI.sh instead of setting environment variables.
 See
               section 2 "Files to Deploy and Package".